 Even without companion benefits, the vegetable garden is a great place to plant flowers intended for cutting.
 You can snip them at the same time you're selecting vegetables for dinner.
 Here are some great choices to add a new dimension to your vegetable garden.

 01 of 09

 You'll notice that some flowers are pink and some blue.
 That can be caused by light, temperature, and other external conditions.
-But one theory it that the color changes as the flowers age and lose their pollen.
-Presumably the blue color tells pollinators that the flower is no longer worth their effort.
+But one theory is that the color changes as the flowers age and lose their pollen.
+Presumably, the blue color tells pollinators that the flower is no longer worth their effort.
 Pulmonaria, which is in the same family, does the same thing.

 02 of 09

 Calendula, or pot marigolds,(Calendula officinalis) are in the daisy family and are not related to the marigolds in the genus Tagetes.
 Pot marigolds are considered an edible flower, although they can have a predominately bitter flavor.
 It's their brilliant golden orange color that lights up dishes.
 In the garden, calendula is a mixed blessing.
 It repels some pests, like asparagus beetles and tomato hornworm, but it also attracts a few others, like aphids.
 Don't let that deter you.
 You can use it as a trap crop, putting it on the other side of the garden from plants, like peas, that are often attacked by aphids.